manie20/dns/README.md

-# dns-library
+# DNS Library
-Modals and Services for mapping DNS Zone's and DNS records.
+This package contains modals and services used for mapping DNS Zone's and DNS records.